Could We Have Had Better Multilingual LLMs If English Was Not the Central Language?

-A popular approach for low-resource NLP is to leverage other higher-resourced languages.
-These approaches include using them as pivot \cite{xia-etal-2019-generalized}, in transfer learning \cite{gu-etal-2018-universal, nguyen-chiang-2017-transfer} and for joint training \cite{neubig-hu-2018-rapid, johnson-etal-2017-googles}.
-Performance gains from such methods indicate a strong influence of their presence in the training data.
-Given that including related languages alongside the low-resource language can often improve performance \cite{xia-etal-2019-generalized, poncelas-effendi-2022-benefiting, gu-etal-2018-universal, nguyen-chiang-2017-transfer, neubig-hu-2018-rapid, johnson-etal-2017-googles}, it makes sense to evaluate the degree of proximity between these languages, which can be done using the vectors from the URIEL typological database \cite{littell-etal-2017-uriel}.
-The utilization of the URIEL database has facilitated a more guided approach to exploring the incorporation of multiple languages into a single model by leveraging linguistically-aware feature vectors from which linguistic distances can be computed.
-These feature vectors have been utilized by previous works in various ways including determining which language to use as transfer or pivot language \cite{lin-etal-2019-choosing, nambi2023breaking} and measuring language diversity \cite{ruder-etal-2021-xtreme}.
+Aside from data creation, other techniques are often employed as an alternative.
+A popular approach for multilingual or low-resource NLP is to leverage other languages to benefit from cross-lingual transfer.
+These approaches include using them as pivot \cite{wijaya-etal-2017-learning,xia-etal-2019-generalized}, transfer learning \cite{gu-etal-2018-universal, nguyen-chiang-2017-transfer}, and joint training \cite{neubig-hu-2018-rapid, johnson-etal-2017-googles}.
+Improvements from such methods indicate a strong influence of the presence of other languages in the training data.
+Given that including related languages alongside the low-resource language can improve performance \cite{xia-etal-2019-generalized, poncelas-effendi-2022-benefiting, gu-etal-2018-universal, nguyen-chiang-2017-transfer, neubig-hu-2018-rapid, johnson-etal-2017-googles}, it is beneficial to include proximity measurements between these languages on evaluations, which can be done using the vectors from the URIEL database \cite{littell-etal-2017-uriel}.
+The utilization of the URIEL database has made evaluating multiple languages more explainable by leveraging linguistically aware feature vectors from which linguistic distances can be computed.
+These vectors have been utilized by previous works in various ways including determining which language to use as transfer or pivot language \cite{lin-etal-2019-choosing, nambi2023breaking} and measuring language diversity \cite{ruder-etal-2021-xtreme}.

-It is ideal for an LLM to be as transparent as possible to conduct a comprehensive performance evaluation.
-This includes details such as the specific languages, the quantity of data for each language, and the nature of the data used for training.
-A significant constraint in studies that assess the GPT model series \cite{hendy2023good, robinson2023chatgpt} is the fact that these models are proprietary, closed-source systems.
-This presents a fundamental challenge as it remains unclear which languages are included in the models.
-On the other hand, determining the significance of language features poses a non-trivial challenge due to its many dimensions.
-For instance, the URIEL database vectors encompass several linguistic features, which include FEATURAL, GENETIC, GEOGRAPHICAL, PHONOLOGICAL, INVENTORY, and SYNTACTIC distances.